alexcpn/alexcpn.github.io/html/NN/ml/5_codingneuralnetwork.md

 ```
 This is a 4*1 matrix that represent the expected output.
 That is for input [0,0,1] the output is [0] and for [0,1,1] the output is [1] etc.

-A neural network can be implemented as a set of arrays representing the weights of the network.
+**A neural network is implemented as a set of matrices representing the weights of the network.**

-Let's create a 2 layered network.
+Let's create a two layered network.
 Before that please not the formula for the neural network